Our free advice toolkit will revolutionise the way you imagine the design of your Brochure, Leaflet or Business card.

 Would you crouch down or use a ladder just to scan a QR Code?

-Scanning a QR Code only takes a mere average of 15 seconds.
+Scanning a QR Code only takes a few seconds, but!

 This already includes the time it takes to take out your smartphone, open a scanning app, hold the device steady towards the Code and scan.